Greg Fleet

-Gregory Fleet is an Australian comedian and actor.
+Gregory Fleet (born 1962) is an Australian comedian and actor.

-History

 Early life

 Fleet was born in Michigan, in the United States.
 His father moved the family to Australia when Greg was four.
 He grew up in Geelong, and as a teenager boarded at Geelong Grammar School.
-Fleet briefly attended Australia's National Institute of Dramatic Art (NIDA), but was kicked out after a year for poor performance.
+Fleet briefly attended Australia's National Institute of Dramatic Art (NIDA), but he was kicked out after a year for poor performance.

 Career

 Fleet began his acting career in the early 1980s with several performances in Australian television series and telemovies.
-He appeared in Matthew and Son alongside Nicole Kidman in 1984, and then played the role of "Delivery Man 2" in an episode of Prisoner in 1985.
+He appeared in Matthew and Son alongside Nicole Kidman in 1984, and then played the role of "Delivery Man 2" in an episode of Prisoner a role that he discussed on Tony Martin's Get This radio show in 2010, resulting in him gaining an underground fame and following as "Delivery Man 2".
 Fleet went on to star as Lt Scott Harris in the Australian mini-series A Thousand Skies.

+He also appeared in the ABC TV police dramas Phoenix and Janus as well as playing guest roles in The Flying Doctors and Stingers.

 In 1988, after a guest appearance in The Flying Doctors, Fleet took on the role of Dave Summers in the Australian soap Neighbours.
 His most dramatic sequence in this program involved killing the popular character of Daphne in a car accident.
-Fleet then appeared in the popular Australian sketch show Full Frontal.
+Though Fleet has often commented that he was not sure if the role was supposed to be comedy or drama.
+Fleet then appeared in the popular Australian comedy sketch show Full Frontal and was a regular on the live comedy show The Big Gig.

 Since then, Fleet has been a regular stand-up comedian around Australia, and has appeared on many TV and radio comedy programs, including The Comedy Channel's Stand Up Australia!.
-He was the announcer and narrator for the comedy series Real Stories on the Ten Network, and provides the voice of "Sandy" the Yellow Labrador in TV commercials for the Home Hardware hardware store chain.
+He was the announcer and narrator for the comedy series Real Stories on the Ten Network, and provided the voice of "Sandy" the Yellow Labrador in TV commercials for the Home Hardware hardware store chain for 11 years.

+In 2001, he was flown to London to appear in Al Murray's TV sitcom Time Gentlemen Please.

-During 2006 and 2007 Fleet was often heard on Triple M's Get This radio program as a frequent guest co-host alongside Tony Martin, Ed Kavalee, and Richard Marsland.
+During 2006 and 2007.
+Fleet was often heard on Triple M's Get This radio program as a frequent guest co-host alongside Tony Martin, Ed Kavalee, and Richard Marsland.
 On occasions he filled in as a last-minute replacement guest as he only lived a short distance away from the Triple M studio.